How do IR35 changes affect creative freelancers? (Q&A)

 This resulted in organisations like the NHS, BBC, universities, etc having to interpret HMRC guidelines on punishment of big fines if they got it wrong.
 Some decided to play it safe, with the result that some people were told they couldn’t be paid as self-employed when they should have been.

-From April 2021, this system will now be used in the private sector too, as long as the organisation doing the hiring has more than 50 employees and a turnover of £10.2m or more.
+From April 2021, this system is now used in the private sector too, as long as the organisation doing the hiring has more than 50 employees and a turnover of £10.2m or more.

 I’m self-employed.
 Will I have to be PAYE now?